-Saying that disagreements can arise over a home inspection is an under-statement.
-One item that can cause frustration is the Ground Fault Circuit Interruptor, or GFCI.
+Saying that disagreements can arise over a home inspection is an understatement.
+One item that can cause frustration is the Ground Fault Circuit Interrupter or GFCI.
 A GFCI is typically a receptacle with small buttons on it that usually say “Test” and “Reset”.
 It can also be built into a circuit breaker that is installed in an electric panel.

 Home inspectors test the operation of GFCI’s as part of their evaluation.
 They may also recommend the installation of GFCI receptacles near plumbing fixtures.
 But they weren’t always required.
 So how can you resolve disagreements about the presence or absence of GFCI receptacles?
 Let’s first talk about safety, then the requirements.

-What is a ground fault circuit interruptor (GFCI) anyway?
+What is a ground fault circuit interrupter (GFCI) anyway?